jdecorte-be/D34TH/README.md

 - **Mutation Signature**: Computed by XORing 32-byte segments of the entire metamorphic payload
 - **Temporal Signature**: Timestamp-based component ensuring unique identification per infection

-The signature's final component represents a significant advancement over War's methodology.
+The signature's final component represents a significant advancement over my War methodology.
 Instead of XORing only the decryptor code (`_virus` to `_decrypt`), Death XORs the complete encrypted and metamorphic payload.
 This approach ensures that every instruction mutation performed by the metamorphic engine generates a unique signature, creating an evolutionary fingerprint that changes with each code transformation cycle.

-## Technical Heritage
+## Series Evolution

-Death inherits comprehensive capabilities from its predecessors including debugger detection mechanisms, decryptor mutation algorithms, recursive root filesystem infection, and advanced evasion techniques.
-The complete technical foundation requires understanding the architectural evolution documented in War, Pestilence, and Famine README files to fully comprehend Death's integrated feature matrix.
+Death inherits comprehensive capabilities from my previous virus implementations including debugger detection mechanisms, decryptor mutation algorithms, recursive root filesystem infection, and advanced evasion techniques.
+The complete technical foundation requires understanding the architectural evolution documented in my War, Pestilence, and Famine README files to fully comprehend Death's integrated feature matrix.

 ## How To Use
 To compile and run this educational virus, you'll need [NASM](https://www.nasm.us/) and [GCC](https://gcc.gnu.org/) installed on a Linux x86_64 system. **IMPORTANT: Only run in isolated virtual machines.**

 ```bash